peterhoeg/ssh-config-mode-el/README.rst

 It does the following:

-- Fontifys the SSH config keywords.
+- Fontifys and completes the SSH config keywords.
 - Keys for skipping from host section to host section.
 - Indentation of configuration found in the following locations: